Frequently Asked Questions

 While a good grade in a very challenging course may be noted favorably, it will not be viewed as a unique indication of success in dental school.
 The Admissions Committee expects demonstrated academic competence in all areas of the undergraduate curriculum.
 The Admissions Committee generally favors those who have completed all required courses with a grade of B or above.

 What are the minimum cumulative and science grade-point averages required to get into dental school?

 The Admissions Committee has no "cut-off" points or specific required grade-point averages.
 Competition at the undergraduate level has forced these numbers to a rather high plateau (3.5+).
 The committee will review transcripts with regard to consistency of performance, course load, and the degree of difficulty of the curriculum.
-It is important to emphasize the Admissions Committee seeks the best and well-prepared applicants.
+It is important to emphasize that the Admissions Committee seeks the best and most well-prepared applicants.

 My transcript shows several withdrawals from courses.
 How will the Admissions Committee view this?

 The applicant should be prepared to explain these withdrawals.
 Withdrawing from a course because of illness or accident might be legitimate reasons.
 On the other hand, withdrawal simply because a course turned out to be too challenging, and you did not wish to meet the challenge may be detrimental.

 Should I repeat courses in which I did not do well, even though I passed them?

 Repeating a course to obtain a higher grade shouldn’t be the main motive.
 Any student is expected to do well in a course the second time.
 The Admissions Committee will not look favorably on such actions without strong justification for doing so.